-- System Configuration window will appear.
-Go to Services tab, check Hide all Microsoft services and click on Disable all.
+- Go to Services tab, check Hide all Microsoft services, and click on Disable all.

 - Go to Startup tab and click on Open Task Manager.

-- Once Task Manager opens you’ll see a list of all startup applications.
-Right click each application on the list and choose Disable from the menu.
+- Right-click each application on the list and choose Disable from the menu.
 After disabling all applications, close Task Manager.

 - Go back to the System Configuration window and click on Apply and OK.

-- Press Windows Key + S and enter user accounts.
+- Press Windows + S and enter user accounts.
 Select User Accounts from the menu.

-- When User Accounts window opens, click on Change User Account Control settings.
+- Click on Change User Account Control settings.

 - After doing that, restart the computer and check if the problem is resolved.

 Few users also recommend performing these steps after booting into Safe Mode.
 This fix for The extended attributes are inconsistent error in Windows 10 worked for many.